h4cc/awesome-elixir/README.md

 If you think a package should be added, please add a :+1: (`:+1:`) at the according issue or create a new one.

-There are other sites with curated lists of elixir packages.
-Have a look at [toolbox.elixir.pm](http://toolbox.elixir.pm/) and [elixir.libhunt.com](https://elixir.libhunt.com/).
+There are [other sites with curated lists of elixir packages](#other-awesome-lists) which you can have a look at.

 - [Awesome Elixir](#awesome-elixir)
     - [Actors](#actors)